Plattar/plattar-ar-adapter/docs/installation/view-ar.md

 - There's multiple ways to launch the AR Launcher, we'll use the `embed-type` for this example, all we need to do is to change the `embed-type` inside the embed tag attribute to `launcher`

-- before that however, since we only have 1 button, we want it to both function as a way to trigger the AR Launcher and hides it (i.e. return back to the 360 viewer), as such we'll first have to figure out what the current state of the embed type is.
+- Before that, however, since we only have 1 button, we want it to both function as a way to trigger the AR Launcher and hide it (i.e. return back to the 360 viewer), as such we'll first have to figure out what the current state of the embed type is.
 We can do this using ```getAttribute("embed-type")```

   ```javascript
   const embed = document.getElementById("embed");